Chiral Spin and Orbital Angular Momentum Textures in Mn Chains on W(110): Interplay of Spin-Orbit Coupling and Crystal Field Effects: Results and Discussions

 Fig.~\ref{fig:spin-conf} displays the non-collinear ground-state magnetic spin configurations calculated self-consistently for the nanostructures described above.
-The ground state spin moments of the NW exhibits an ({\it ortho}) helical-spin-spiral along the [$1\overline{1}1$] direction, with a periodicity of $\approx$ 1.1 nm.
-The angles between spin magnetic moments of nearest neighbors (NN) Mn atoms is $\approx$ 90$^{\circ}$ and the spin chirality is clock-wise.
-The DNM system presents a complex non-collinear configuration in which the spin magnetic moments of NN Mn atoms in different rows are almost parallel, whereas among those located on the same row it is $\approx$~135$^{\circ}$.
-The first-principles calculations for the nanostripes reveal cycloidal spin spiral ground states, with long-range modulations along the [$1\overline{1}0$] direction.
-Stripes 1 and 2 display half-periods of $\approx$ 3.6 nm and $\approx$ 7.24 nm, respectively, and inter-row antiferromagnetic ordering.
-These spin configurations resemble the ones observed by spin-polarized scanning tunneling microscopy measurements in a monolayer of Mn/W(110), which display a spin-spiral period of $\approx$ 6 nm propagating along the [$1\overline{1}0$] direction \cite{bode2007chiral}.
+The ground-state spin moments of the NW exhibits a cycloidal spin spiral-type arrangement along the [$1\overline{1}1$] direction, with a half periodicity of $\sim$ 2.7 nm.
+The angles between spin magnetic moments of nearest neighbors (NN) Mn atoms (central sites) are $\sim$ 140$^{\circ}$, and the spin chirality is clockwise (see Fig.~\ref{fig:colormap-angnw} for details).
+The spin texture in the DNW shows a complex chiral non-collinear arrangement where the spin moments form a cycloidal spiral pattern along the [$1\overline{1}1$] direction.
+Within each line, the spin magnetic moments of nearest neighbor Mn atoms tend to be oriented antiparallel to each other, with the moments showing a slight variation in angles, clustering $\sim$~100$^{\circ}$ (e.g. central pairs denoted by (5,6) and (13,14) in Fig.~\ref{fig:systems}) to $\sim$~150$^{\circ}$ (e.g. edge pairs (10,11) and (7,8)).
+The spin magnetic moments of next nearest neighbor Mn atoms located in different lines are almost parallel (e.g. pairs labeled (2,10) and (6,14) in Fig.~\ref{fig:systems}, as well as those depicted by same colors in Fig.~\ref{fig:spin-conf} (b1) and (b2)).
+The first-principles calculations for the nano-stripes also reveal cycloidal spin spiral-like ground states with long-range modulations along the [$1\overline{1}0$] direction.
+Fig.~\ref{fig:spin-conf} shows that nearest-neighbor antiferromagnetic interactions between Mn atoms in adjacent rows play a dominant role in these systems.
+However, there is also a superimposed modulation along the [$1\overline{1}0$] direction that leads to noncollinear magnetic structures with half-periods of $\sim$4 nm and $\sim$7 nm for Stripe-1 and Stripe-2, respectively (only half-periods fit within their lengths).
+These spin configurations resemble those observed by spin-polarized scanning tunneling microscopy measurements on a Mn/W(110) monolayer, albeit with a somewhat different spin spiral period of $\sim$6 nm along the [$1\overline{1}0$] direction \cite{bode2007chiral}.

 The calculated Heisenberg exchange interactions and the modulus of the DM vectors for the Mn nanostructures are shown in Fig.~\ref{fig:jij-dm} for several pairs of Mn atoms as functions of their interatomic distances.
 We have only included the values for pairs of Mn atoms located around the center of the nanostructures.
-Those referring to atoms near the ends of the nanostructures' axes do not differ significantly from the ones shown in the figure and follow essentially the same qualitative trends.
+The results for atoms near the ends of the rows do not differ much from those illustrated in Fig.~\ref{fig:jij-dm} and basically show the same trends.